 By: Catherine H. Knott, Ph.D.

-Are you stuck trying to figure out what to give your child with autism spectrum disorder (ASD) for a birthday or holiday gift?
+Are you stuck trying to figure out what to give your child or teen with Asperger’s for a birthday or holiday gift?
 Wondering whether if you give your child more gifts related to his or her passion, you are just enabling traits causing trouble for him or her in school?

 So, take a deep breath and do something that may prove surprisingly rewarding – give them what they ask for, as long as it is age-appropriate, within your budget, and represents positive rather than negative values (e.g. don’t give video games which glorify violence).
 Most importantly, give them the gift of your time and understanding, because even your teenager will appreciate it.

 Ideas for Choosing the Best Gift for your Autistic Child

 In the case of a child or teen with Asperger’s, gifting can be more challenging than with other children.
 You need to meet them on their own ground –show them you care and support their special interests .